nortonmd/dx-demo/README.md

 **Pull Declarative Development into the project**

 Open the scratch org and add a roll-up summary count field on Galaxy called "Number of Stars".
 Pull the changed metadata into your source.
 Push to GitHub.
+NOTE: Profiles may have been updated, but we don't want them in our repo, so remove them, if necessary.

 ```
+$ rm -rf mdapi/profiles
 $ sfdx force:source:pull
 $ git add . && git commit -m "Added Rollup on Galaxy to count Stars" && git push origin master
 ```